alcides-schulz/NatureOfCode_CPP_SDL/README.md

 Through this project, I have gained valuable insights into the intricacies of C++ programming, the SDL library's capabilities, and the fascinating concepts presented in 'The Nature of Code.'
 The process has been both challenging and rewarding, fostering a deeper appreciation for the principles of creative coding and the power of low-level programming.

+# Running the Code

+This project was developed using Visual Studio C++ in Windows.
+In order to run, download and install SDL.
+Compile the app and run the application, it is going to show a menu with all available chapters and examples.

+'''
+Compiled SDL version 2.28.0
+Linked SDL version 2.28.0

+Nature of Code Menu

+         a.
+Chapter 1 - Vectors
+         b.
+Chapter 2 - Forces
+         c.
+Chapter 3 - Oscillation
+         d.
+Chapter 4 - Particle System
+         e.
+Chapter 5 - Autonomous Agents
+         f.
+Chapter 7 - Cellular Automata
+         g.
+Chapter 8 - Fractals
+         h.
+Chapter 9 - Evolutionary Computing

+         z.
+Miscellaneous (development and test code)
+         x.
+Exit

+-->
+'''

 ## License

 This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.